You found our list of free escape room puzzle ideas.

 Let’s get to it!

-List of free DIY escape room puzzle ideas
+List of free escape room puzzle ideas

 From invisible ink to combination locks to crafty hiding spots, here are tricks to create escape room challenges out of normal household objects.